 How To Buy Guitars At Auction

-About 3 or 4 times each year, I go to a specialist guitar auction.
-It’s always a great experience, and so I’d thought it would be worth talking about how to buy guitars at auction.
+About 3 or 4 times each year, I go to a specialist guitar auction, here in the UK.
+It’s always a great experience, and so I thought it would be worth talking about how to buy guitars at auction.

 Research Before The Guitar Auction

 A typical musical instrument auction will have around 400 or so lots.
-While it’s impossible to research each lot, you really should have some knowledge on the lots you might bid on.
+While it’s impossible to research each, you really should have some knowledge of the lots you might bid on.

 An item’s guide price is usually affected by three things.
-Firstly, what the seller is hoping to achieve as a cash value.
-This is often the biggest determining factor both in the starting price and whether an item sells or not.
+Firstly, the price depends on what the seller is hoping to achieve as the cash value.
+This is often the biggest determining factor in both the starting price and whether an item sells or not.